Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 You’re not looking for “correct answers.”

-You’re learning how dogs communicate over time.
+You’re learning how dogs communicate across moments.

 In the first clip, Fitz is waiting for me to start the SwiftPaws.